• About Me

 1. KOTN

-KOTN
+KOTN PIN IT

 KOTN, based in Toronto, offers comfortable and stylish basics made from ethically sourced Egyptian cotton.
 Committed to transparency and fair labour practices, KOTN funds new schools in the Nile Delta with every purchase.
 They’re also a B Corp certified company with the fourth-highest B Impact Score of apparel brands in North America.
 Shop KOTN for timeless basics and cosy cotton products like bedsheets.